juliorodrigues07/tumour_detection/README.md

 - We used a public dataset available in [Kaggle](https://www.kaggle.com) to develop the project.
 It's publicly available at the following link: [Medical Image DataSet: Brain Tumor Detection](https://www.kaggle.com/datasets/pkdarabi/medical-image-dataset-brain-tumor-detection/data);

-- We built the project based on a existing Jupyter notebook, also publicly available at Kaggle: [Brain Tumor Detection w/Keras YOLO V8](https://www.kaggle.com/code/banddaniel/brain-tumor-detection-w-keras-yolo-v8);
+- We built the project based on an existing Jupyter notebook, also publicly available at Kaggle: [Brain Tumor Detection w/Keras YOLO V8](https://www.kaggle.com/code/banddaniel/brain-tumor-detection-w-keras-yolo-v8);

-- Although the achieved results weren't satisfactory, we constructed a model which CIoU was almost 3x lower than the original model and a mAP almost 7x times higher.
+- Although the achieved results weren't satisfactory, we constructed a model which CIoU was almost 3x lower than the original model and a mAP almost 7x higher.
 The optimization tweaks also heavily reduced the training time (more than 6x faster);

 - If you want to see the deployed application, click down below and feel free to test the models with your own instances and visualize a static dashboard about the dataset: